Are spinal cord injuries permanent?

 This study found that by combining intensive physical training and epidural stimulation, even individuals with motor complete injuries were able to improve their motor functions.

 Like stem cell therapy, epidural stimulation is still being developed, but the research for it is yielding very promising results.

 A robotic exoskeleton can help individuals with completely transected spinal cord injuries walk again.
 It’s a wearable device that does the walking, sitting, and standing for you.

 Robotic exoskeletons are ideal for individuals with complete spinal cord injuries who may otherwise not be able to walk at all.

-They’re costly ($40,000+) but may be worth the investment if it means you can walk again.
+While exoskeletons are costly ($40,000+), they may be worth the investment if it means you can walk again.